jadecobra/python_tdd_exercises/source/truth_table/binary_operations/binary_operations_1.rst

   how did I get the right MFA code without the right password?

-* selling a product, if the inputs are
+* I can sell a product, if the inputs are

   - is there supply?
   - is there demand?